A journal jar is a great way to offer students choices during writer’s workshop or journaling time.

 A few weeks ago, while looking for a craft activity to make with tongue depressors (which alone is a weird thing to search for!).
 I found several blog postings featuring an “I’m Bored” jar with things to do printed on craft sticks.
 Would that work for my journal jar topics?

 Gather a few, inexpensive supplies.
-I purchased large craft sticks, my favorite color paint, and a package of glue sticks (I can’t believe how much I use those things!) at the craft store.
+I purchased large craft sticks, my favorite color paint, and a package of glue sticks (I can’t believe how much I use those things!).

 I was excited to find these colored craft sticks as well — no painted needed!